masterhorn/docs/_docs/tutorials/Volumes.md

 First, you must specify volume name, size and region.
 Only after region was selected you can select volume type.
 And after you can fill description as needed.

 - **Name** of volume can include all letter, numbers or symbols and must be not bigger than 255 characters.
-If volume was created by instance, name will be automatically  fill with volume ID.
+If volume was created by instance, name will be automatically filled with volume ID.
 - **Size** can be specified  in the range from 10 GB to 1000 GB.
 Minimal available size `10 GB` is selected by default when you are opening create window.
 - **Region** can be specified  from three available regions: `as`, `us`, `vs`.
 It depends on which region the created volume will be located.
 - **Type** can be specified  from two available types: `RBD` and `__DEFAULT__`.